threedaymonk/otb-academy/harry_potter/README.md

 Try to write specs first before writing the code.
 You might find the work we did in the past few days to be a useful reference to how to write RSpec.

+## Initial setup

+Change into the `harry_potter` directory and:

+    bundle

+to get the RSpec gem.
+You can set up your project to run RSpec with

+    bundle exec rspec --init

+and run RSpec with

+    bundle exec rspec